adore/daylight/doc/develop.md

 > called against the collection.

-Remoted methods should return a record or collections of records so that they may be instanciated correctly by the client and act as a proxy back to the API.
+Remoted methods should return a record or collections of records so that they may be instantiated correctly by the client and act as a proxy back to the API.

 On the controller, see it called by the (similarly named) `remoted` action: